- Working as a Chemical Engineer [NOC 2134]

 Select both “Keyword/SIC/NAICS” under Business Type and “City” under Geography.

-In the top search box enter “chemical engineering” and click LOOKUP.
+In the top search box enter “chemical engineer” and click LOOKUP.

 Select the appropriate headings.